Rockhounding 101

 Code of Ethics

-2. I will keep informed on all laws, regulations or rules governing collecting on public lands and will observe them.
+3) I will, to the best of my ability, keep informed on all legislation and policies governing collecting on private or public lands, and will observe them

-5. I will cause no willful damage to property of any kind -fences, signs, buildings etc.
+5) I will cause no willful damage to property of any kind (for example, fences, signs, buildings, etc.), and leave all gates as found

-10. I will cause no willful damage to collecting material, and will take home only what I can reasonably use.
+9) I will take home only what I can reasonably use as a hobby mineral collector

 Source: http://www.ccfms.ca/Events/field_trips.html#Code